-As a rule, the court keeps a record of all judgments for 6 years.
+As a rule, the court keeps county court judgments for debt for a period of six (6) years.
 Getting credit or opening a bank account can be difficult with a CCJ attached to your name.
 The only way to avoid this issue is by paying the full amount within one month.

 You can ask the court to 'set aside' the judgment if you dispute the debt.
 In simple terms, that means you are asking the judge to cancel the charge because you do not owe the money.
 But, you should arrange to pay an amount that you can afford - if you do owe the money.